Image description: Boy and girl looking at chalk words on the sidewalk.

 But if you want to pitch for the Red Sox, you better be ready to train every day.

 Most of them will come back every couple of years and ask the same question about what the secret is to be a working writer.
-I've had literally the same people return to me three and four times at each sort of "tier" of my and this blog's success (when I first started getting good outreach, when I first made money, when I started making a somewhat predictable triple digit income, when I reached millions of readers and averaged over a thousand per day) and each time I told them the same thing.
-"Write every day.
+(I've had literally the exact same people return to me three and four times at each sort of "tier" of my and this blog's success––good outreach, making money, making a living wage, becoming internet "known"––and each time I told them the same thing: "Write every day.
 Get a post up pretty close to daily.
 Don't stop.
 Or if you're doing fiction, get a chunk written every day."
 Each time they walked away as if I had spoken confusingly of transcending their "moon blood" to align their fiery center....in the dead language of Ardhamagadhi.

 Oh thank GOODNESS!
 Permission!

-But the thing is, sometimes these people are just making this general piece of advice a little too hard.
-Yeah, it takes some thinking to understand exactly why someone who expresses undying love for an activity and says they want to be one of the greats at it might balk at the mere suggestion that they do it a little each day.
-But it's also possible they're making this advice a little too unyielding and a little too prescriptive.
+For my part stepping into this morass of folks who ask my advice about how to "make it," but get mad when I answer them, I have to admit that it takes some thinking to understand exactly how someone who expresses undying love for an activity and says they want to be one of the greats at it might balk at the mere suggestion that they do it a little each day.

-What the folks shopping for the advice they want to hear–like a bargain hunter at a Swap Meet–often don't realize is these writers who "don't write every day" a lot of times actually do write almost every day.
-In many of these cases those who proudly announces that they have avoided daily writing turn out to mean on their novel, and that they do freelance writing or write press releases as their day job, or any number of other writing in an average day.
+What the folks shopping for the advice they want to hear–like a keen bargain hunter at a Swap Meet–often don't realize is, these writers who "don't write every day" a lot of times actually do write almost every day.
+In many of these cases, those who proudly announce that they have avoided daily writing turn out to mean on their novel, and when you dig a little deeper, you find that they do freelance writing or write press releases as their day job, or any number of other things that are writing in an average day.

 Image description: Me...looking hella confused.

 Who hasn't written an e-mail and added some flair?
 Who never puts some thought into a post on Facebook?
-Who doesn't sometimes prefer chat to a face-to-face because they can take time to put their thoughts into words?
+Who doesn't sometimes prefer chat to a face-to-face because they can take time to put their thoughts into careful, precise words?
 Who hasn't tried to bring their full force writer skill to a Yelp review just to flex their muscles a little?
 Who keeps no journal, pens no letters, writes literally nothing in a day?
-Other than maybe those who don't really enjoy writing.
+Other than maybe those who really (truly) don't enjoy writing.

 You don't have to make daily writing so hard.
 Writing is a skill.
-It's like playing basketball, playing the cello, or playing World of Warcraft.
+It's like playing basketball, playing the cello, or playing World of Warcraft at the endgame raid level.
 If you don't do it, you get rusty.
-If you don't do it for long enough you kind of start to suck again.
+If you don't do it for long enough, you kind of start to suck again.
 If you do it a little, you don't really improve and people who are trying hard will pass you like you're standing still.
 If you do it every day, you'll get better.
 If you really push yourself to be the best you can every day, you improve remarkably in a relatively short time.

 Obviously you're never going to get your book deal if you spend your days crafting angry political Facebook posts or florid e-mails to your grandma.
 No one will publish your longhand morning journal.
-Your day job writing might pay the bills but it's up to you to decide if it's fulfilling you creatively.
+You're never going to finish if you only write fifteen minutes a day.
+And your day job writing might pay the bills but it's up to you to decide if it's fulfilling you creatively.

-*(Do you?
+(*Do you?
 Really?
 Or are you perfectly happy writing just as much as you are driven by your creative mojo to write?
-It's okay to love writing part time.)
+It's okay to love writing part time.
+It really is.)

 (**Is that really what you want?
 There's a lot to be said for writing because it blisses you out and not making a day job out of it.
 Being a day job writer is fucking hard work.
 Might be more enjoyable as a hobby.
 We can oogle LaBron James's salary, but even the third stringers NBA players making their measly half a million salaries don't just show up for two hours on the weekends.)

 There's a lot of push back in art against the idea that selling art requires work, and a lot of it lands in writing (and music too--lots of gonna-be-famous musicians out there who don't think they need to practice daily).
-Just remember that there's probably something to it if every professional writer you admire is giving you one piece of advice over and over and over again.
-When everyone disagrees, you know you can blaze your own trail, but when they're all pretty much saying the same thing, that's when it's time to listen.
+Just remember that there's probably something to it if almost every single professional writer you admire is giving you the same one piece of advice over and over and over again.
+When everyone disagrees about how to get from A to B, you know you can blaze your own trail, but when they're all pretty much saying the same thing, that's when it's time to listen.

-But at the same time, also remember you don't have to always make everything so damned hard.
+But also remember that you can't write an e-mail without the "write," and you don't have to always make everything so damned hard.